 The usual way to use a compressor, is as an insert, to control dynamics, making the track somehow more even in terms of loudness, and yes, even very subtle audio compression can affect pretty much the tonal characteristics of the sound.
 Another technique is to compress in parallel, this retains the original track’s sound and dynamics while adding some punchy compressed sound.

-Let’s say you wanna compress a drum buss using this technique.
-As you see in the following image, compressor is inserted in return C, so, I’ve turned up the send C level in the Drum Buss track.
+Let’s say you wanna compress a drum bus using this technique.
+As you see in the following image, the compressor is inserted in return C, so, I’ve turned up the send C level in the Drum Buss track.

 Ok, now all you need is to set up the compressor and mix the levels… well, it’s actually a little bit more complicated, let’s see.
 First, you need to know what compressor to choose.
 The best compressors for this task are the slower ones, so, any LA (leveling amplifier) emulation, will do the trick: LA 2A, LA 3A, LA 1176, etc. You will set the compressor to almost squash the track, there are no rules that apply to everything, but in general terms, this means anything above 9 dB of gain reduction will do the trick.

 If your compressor has attacked and releases time controls, set up a fast attack and a fast release, this will add some pumping to the compressed portion of the signal.
 Now, to compensate for the compressed signal, we are gonna insert an EQ after the compressor.
 Here, we’ll boost 6 dB at 100 Hz and 6 dB at 10 kHz with shelf EQ.